Rizwan-N/Star_Fighter/README.md

 among defectors suggest Zykar seeks the Starheart to transcend the Void Nexus, becoming a god-like entity.
 Aria’s mission is to stop this apocalyptic ambition before it consumes the galaxy.
-Star Fighter Game Manual 3 of 8

 1.4 Your Mission

 As Commander Aria Vex, you pilot the Aetherion through the treacherous Nebula Sector.
 Your objectives are clear:

 • Survive Waves of Enemies: Battle through increasingly difficult waves of Dominion forces, from standard fighters to specialized drones.

 • Defeat Bosses: Confront the Dominion’s elite commanders, each guarding a piece of the puzzle to The Oblivion’s location.

 • Uncover Secrets: Collect intel from destroyed enemies and power-ups to reveal the Dominion’s plans and the Starheart’s location.

-• .Destroy The Oblivion: Face the ultimate challenge to save humanity and restore peace to the Nebula Sector.
+• Destroy The Oblivion: Face the ultimate challenge to save humanity and restore peace to the Nebula Sector.

 The fate of billions rests in your hands.
 Launch the Aetherion, and write your legend among the stars.

 2 Game Overview

 Star Fighter is a vertical-scrolling space shooter where you, as Commander Aria Vex, pilot the Aetherion to battle the Xerath Dominion.
 Survive waves of enemies, defeat powerful bosses, and collect power-ups to enhance your ship.
 Progress through dynamic levels, earn high scores, and save humanity from annihilation.
 The game features immersive visuals, dynamic audio, and a variety of gameplay mechanics to test your skill and strategy.

 2.1 Key Features

 • Dynamic Gameplay: Face diverse enemy types, from agile fighters to massive bosses, across multiple levels.

 • Power-Ups: Collect enhancements like double shot, shields, missiles, speed boosts, and bombs to turn the tide of battle.

 • Immersive Audio-Visuals: Enjoy scrolling backgrounds, vibrant sprites, and a thrilling soundtrack with sound effects.

 • Progression System: Advance through waves and levels, with increasing difficulty and rewarding challenges.

 • High Score System: Compete for a spot on the leaderboard by entering your initials after a game over.

 • Intuitive Menus: Navigate start screens, ship selection, controls, high scores, and an about section with ease.

 3 Controls

 Master the Aetherion’s controls to outmaneuver the Dominion’s forces.
 All controls are customizable via the in-game controls menu.
-Star Fighter Game Manual 4 of 8

 3.1 Gameplay Controls

 • Left Arrow: Move the Aetherion left.
 • Right Arrow: Move the Aetherion right.
 • Up Arrow: Move the Aetherion up.